 "Someone by the name of Northwest sent a message to us- you, that you are mentioned in the will of your Grand Uncle," she tried explaining, very aware of the incredible stress she had unleashed onto her once celebrating son.

 "I..."
 Dipper searched his brain for anything to do, say, act on.
 It was his strongest, most reliable feature.
 Yet it failed him, here and now.
 In desperation, he looked elsewhere in his being, and found in his heart and gut a joint answer.
-"I'm going to Gravity Falls."
+Raising his head from the mild slant he had adopted, he looked his mother in the eye.
+"I'm going to Gravity Falls," he told her.

 "But, don't you have a summer job lined up at Pizza-Asteroids?"
 His mom asked as he stood up, and started to walk inside.